This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Power Africa is a market-driven, U.S. Government-led public-private partnership that aims to double access to electricity in Africa.
 It offers private sector entities tools and resources to facilitate doing business in Africa’s power sector.
 In 2016, the Electrify Africa Act institutionalized Power Africa.
 Learn more about the full Power Africa toolbox or other opportunities offered by Power Africa.

 Namibia’s domestic electricity supply has failed to keep pace with rising demand, and Namibia generates less than half of the energy it consumes.
-NamPower, the government-owned power utility, operates generation facilities including the Ruacana Hydroelectric Power Station (330MW capacity), the Van Eck Power Station (coal; 120 MW capacity), the Paratus Power Station (diesel; 24 MW capacity), and the ANIXAS Power Station (diesel; 22.5 MW capacity).
+NamPower, the government-owned power utility, operates generation facilities including the Ruacana Hydroelectric Power Station (330MW capacity), the Van Eck Power Station (coal; 120 MW capacity), the Paratus Power Station (diesel; 24 MW capacity), the ANIXAS Power Station (diesel; 22.5 MW capacity); and - the Ombuvu PV Power Station (solar; 20MW, inaugurated in June 2022).
 The generation facilities rarely if ever produce at full capacity.
 Peak demand is over 600 MW.

 Namibia has long relied on imported power from South Africa (Eskom), but South Africa’s own economy has put strains on its domestic electricity generation capability and thus its ability to export.
-Namibia has a five-year agreement with Eskom, however NamPower has also diversified its sources of imported power over the short term by signing power purchase agreements with utilities in Botswana, Zambia, Zimbabwe, the Democratic Republic of Congo (DRC), and Mozambique.
+Namibia has a power purchase agreement with Eskom. which expires in 2025.
+However, NamPower has also diversified its sources of imported power over the short term by signing power purchase agreements with utilities in Botswana, Zambia, Zimbabwe, the Democratic Republic of Congo (DRC), and Mozambique.

 Over the long-term, the government and NamPower have committed to making Namibia energy self-sufficient (and eventually a net exporter of power) by building new domestic generation capacity.
 NamPower has made some progress in efforts to increase its generation capacity.
 NamPower commissioned a fourth turbine at the Ruacana hydro plant in 2012 which now generates an extra 90 MW of power.
-A U.S. Trade and Development Agency (USTDA)-financed study of the Van Eck Power plant provided the GRN with several options for extending the life of this plant.
-Nampower is considering proposals for a number of other new power stations, including renewables (solar and wind).
+A U.S. Trade and Development Agency (USTDA)-financed study of the Van Eck Power plant provided the Namibian government with several options for extending the life of this plant.
+Nampower is considering proposals for several other new power stations, including renewables (solar and wind).

-NamPower also completed the N$ 3.2 billion TransCaprivi Interconnector which connects central Namibia directly with Zambia and Zimbabawe’s power grids, thereby making Namibia less reliant on South Africa’s transmission network.
+In 2021, NamPower also completed the N$ 3.2 billion TransCaprivi Interconnector which connects central Namibia directly with the power grids of Zambia and Zimbabwe, thereby making Namibia less reliant on South Africa’s transmission network.

 The Electricity Control Board (ECB), Namibia’s electricity regulator, accepts unsolicited power generation projects through its IPP framework.
 The Minister of Mines and Energy has final authority to approve/refuse IPP licenses, but the ECB makes recommendations on license applications, which the Minister has historically followed.
-To date a number of IPPs have received licenses, and some power purchasing agreements (PPAs) have been concluded with electricity producers.
+To date several IPPs have received licenses, and some power purchasing agreements (PPAs) have been concluded with electricity producers.

 Parties interested in developing small power generation facilities may also look to some of Namibia’s Regional Energy Distributors (REDs).
 Some REDs are looking to develop their own - albeit limited - generation capacity.
 Partnering with a RED familiar with the ECB’s IPP framework might result in faster project implementation.
 The ECB’s rules for net-metering went into effect on May 15, 2017, allowing non-generators with solar arrays to receive electricity tariff credits or discounts for excess power fed back into the grid.